Become a Health Advocate

 Become An Advocate Today By

-- Vermont legislators value hearing from their constituents and others impacted by the legislation they are considering.
-Get to know your local legislator before you have a policy “ask” – introduce yourself and offer to be a resource on health and health policy issues; describe your area of practice and what it’s like to practice medicine in Vermont.
+- Get to know your local legislator before you have a policy “ask” – introduce yourself and offer to be a resource on health and health policy issues.
+Click here to Find your legislator

 - Track a bill

-- Follow VMS involvement via the VMS Rounds Newsletter and the VMS Legislative Bulletin
+- Follow VMS involvement and participate in VMS Advocacy Alerts via the VMS Rounds Newsletter and the VMS Legislative Bulletin

 - Contact your legislator and/or members of key legislative committees following the bill to express your opinion.
-You can also find handouts, lists of witness and information on testifying on the Committee webpages.
+You can also find handouts, lists of witnesses, and information on testifying on the Committee webpages.

-- You can reach legislators by emailing them, using their home contact information listed in the above search, by mailing correspondence to their attention to 115 State Street, Montpelier, VT 05633, or by leaving a message at the Statehouse by calling (802) 828-2228.
+- You can reach legislators by emailing them, calling their home phone if listed in your search, or by leaving a message at the Statehouse by calling (802) 828-2228.